scho-vn/plastic_zone_evaluation_tool/README.md

 ## Dependencies
 *  <a href="https://www.python.org/downloads/release/python-310/" target="_blank">Python 3.10</a>

+This tool is also compatible with CrackPy - Crack Analysis Tool in Python
+*  <a href="https://github.com/dlr-wf/crackpy" target="_blank">CrackPy 1.X.X</a>

 ## Installation

 1. Create a virtual environment of Python 3.10 and activate it.